Skip to main content

 next to the lake listing where two poles cannot be used.
 This endorsement is not offered to youth anglers.
 This endorsement is not required on Free Fishing Weekend.

-Puget Sound Dungeness Crab Endorsement: All harvesters are required to have this endorsement to harvest Puget Sound Dungeness crab (within Marine Areas 4 East and 5 through 13, see map page Marine Area Rules & Definitions).
+Puget Sound Dungeness Crab Endorsement: All harvesters are required to have this endorsement to harvest Puget Sound Dungeness crab (within Marine Areas 4 East and 5 through 13, see map).
 This endorsement can be added to an annual or short-term combination or shellfish/seaweed license.
+If you buy the Annual Fish Washington package, the Crab Catch Record Card needs to be added manually.
 With the endorsement you will be issued a complimentary Puget Sound Crab Catch Record Card (CRC) for the summer and winter seasons.
 The cards must be picked-up at different times of the year for the different seasons.
 The endorsement and CRC are required to be on your person when fishing for Puget Sound Dungeness crab.
 There is no fee for youth anglers, but the endorsement and CRC are still required.
 The CRCs have an administrative fee of $10 if your catch is not reported by the deadline.
 Reference the bottom of your CRC for more reporting information.
 Even if you did not catch any crab, please report by the deadline.

 Catch Record Cards

-Catch Record Card (CRC): You are required to have a catch record card (CRC) to record how many salmon, steelhead, Puget Sound Dungeness crab, or sturgeon you have harvested.
+Catch Record Card (CRC): All persons are required to have a catch record card (CRC) to record how many salmon, steelhead, Puget Sound Dungeness crab, or sturgeon you have harvested.
 You must have the CRC on your person while fishing.
-There is no fee for those 14 years old and younger, but they are required to have a CRC.
 This item is required during Free Fishing Weekend.
 Reference the bottom of your CRC for more reporting information.
-See Catch Record Cards & Codes for more details on CRC.
+See more information on CRCs.

-Catch Record Card + Halibut: This card is the same as the catch record card (CRC), but includes halibut.
-It is issued for a fee when added to an annual Combination or Saltwater fishing license.
+Catch Record Card + Halibut: This is issued for a fee when added to an annual Combination or Saltwater fishing license.
 This CRC is only required if you are fishing for halibut.
 It is issued at no cost with short-term licenses.
 It is required on Free Fishing Weekend, and will still have a fee associated with it.

-One-day Charter Stamps and Temporary Catch Record Cards: Licensed charters and guides offer fishing services for a fee and can issue a 1-day combination license and catch record card.
+One-day Charter Stamps, Guide Stamps, and Temporary Catch Record Cards: Licensed charters and guides offer fishing services for a fee and can issue a 1-day combination license and catch record card.

 Key Fishing Dates

-Free Fishing Weekend: is on June 8-9, 2024.
+Free Fishing Weekend: is on June 6–7, 2026.
 Free Fishing Weekend is open to everyone, including residents and non-residents.
 On these days, fishing licenses, endorsements and parking passes are not required for some fish.
-Beginning in 2023, fish requiring a catch record card (including sturgeon, salmon, steelhead, and halibut) and all shellfish now require a license to be harvested on Free Fishing Weekend.
+All shellfish, and fish requiring a catch record card (including sturgeon, salmon, steelhead, and halibut) require a license to be harvested on Free Fishing Weekend.
 All other rules still apply, including seasons, area, lure or bait restrictions, size and catch limits.
 Each year, the Free Fishing Weekend will be the first weekend in June after the first Monday in June.

 Parking on State Recreation Lands and Water Access Sites